mikeletulle/LegoWorkshop/README.md

 Repo: https://github.com/mikeletulle/LegoWorkshop

 This project connects Salesforce Agentforce (or Flows/other automation) to a LEGO SPIKE Prime robot running Pybricks.
-The robot acts as a **“Contamination Sorter”** that drives to different zones on a board based on a Salesforce decision, and then reports its status back to Salesforce.
+In this example the robot acts as a **“Contamination Sorter”** that drives to different colored zones on a board based on a Agentforce decision (how it classifies a case based on it's description), and then reports its status back to Salesforce.
+It uses the Salesforce Pub/Sub API to listen for the platform events as well as publish them back.
+This was first used for a hands on workshop in which the participants created a prompt template and flow that let agentforce update a classification field on a case which in turn creates a platform event ( 'LEGO_Command__e'  with a 'Command__c' ) field listened for by this python bridge code.
+After getting this example use case working the participants were encouraged to come up with new ideas and new commands and use Agentforce Vibes to tweak the Pybricks code to make the robot have different behaviors.

+**"Developer Notes:"** Because the color sensor doesn't always work well in low light situations it contains somewhat complex logic that let's it use averages of samples of the reflection values of the sensor as a fallback to the actual color values it detects (or doesn't detect).
+There is a script one can use to calibrate the sensor to your environment's specific lighting conditions as described below.

+Because one cannot pass arguments to the pybricks scripts running on the hub, the main script (bridge_pybricks.py) detects which scenario is needed by the robot and creates a runtime script for each of the three scenarios and loads the appropriate one onto the hub as needed.

 ---